Nickie Quaid: Senior

 On 30 July 2018, Quaid's injury-time save from a Séamus Harnedy shot at goal in the All-Ireland semi-final the previous day was listed by Sports Illustrated as its "sports highlight of the weekend".
 The magazine wrote: "You can’t really call yourself a sports fan if you don’t appreciate this play...Séamus Harnedy found himself in front of the net with a chance to score a potential game-winning goal.
 He might have been the hero if not for this jaw-dropping effort from Limerick goalie Nickie Quaid.
 Quaid, while diving to his right, managed to knock the ball out of mid-air before Harnedy could hit it into the net."
 On 19 August 2018, Quaid was in goal when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
 He ended the season by being nominated for a second All-Star Award.

 On 31 March 2019, Quaid was selected in goal for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal following the 1-24 to 0-19 victory.
 On 30 June 2019, Quaid won his first Munster Championship medal in six years following Limerick's 2-26 to 2-14 defeat of Tipperary in the final.

 On 25 October 2020, Quaid won a second successive National League medal after Limerick's 0-36 to 1-23 win over Clare in the delayed final.
 Later that season he claimed a second successive Munster Championship medal - the third of his career - after keeping a clean sheet in the 0-25 to 0-21 Munster final defeat of Waterford.
 On 13 December 2020, Quaid won a second All-Ireland Championship medal after keeping a clean sheet in the 0-30 to 0-19 win over Waterford.

+Quaid won an All Star at the end of the 2024 season.